-Law or Rule Permit/Action(s) Requirement Agency or Organization CZMA Development projects must be consistent to the maximum extent practicable with Florida's CZMA Program Preserve, protect, develop, and, where possible, restore or enhance valuable natural coastal resources such as floodplains, and dunes Florida Department of Environmental Protection (FDEP), USAF Florida Statutes, Section 373.428 Federal Consistency When an activity regulated under this part is subject to federal consistency review under Section 380.23, the final agency action on a permit application submitted under this part shall constitute the state's determination as to whether the activity is consistent with the federal-approved Florida Coastal Management Program (FCMP).
-Agencies with authority to review and comment on such activity pursuant to the FCMP shall review such activity for consistency with only those statutes and rules incorporated into the FCMP and implemented by that agency.
-NOAA Florida Statutes, Section 380.23 Federal Consistency (1) When a federal-licensed or permitted activity subject to federal consistency review requires a state license, the issuance or renewal of a state license shall automatically constitute the state's concurrence that the licensed activity or use, as licensed, is consistent with the federal-approved program.
+Law or Rule Permit/Action(s) Requirement Agency or Organization CZMA Development projects must be consistent to the maximum extent practicable with Florida's CZMA Program Preserve, protect, develop, and, where possible, restore or enhance valuable natural coastal resources such as floodplains, and dunes Florida Department of Environmental Protection (FDEP), USAF Florida Statutes, Section 373.428 Statutes, subject to federal consistency review under NOAA Florida Statutes, Section 380.23 Federal Consistency (1) When a federal-licensed or permitted activity subject to federal consistency review requires a state license, the issuance or renewal of a state license shall automatically constitute the state's concurrence that the licensed activity or use, as licensed, is consistent with the federal-approved program.
 NOAA Florida Administrative Code (FAC) 62B-33.004 (2) (b) Exemptions from Permit Requirements, Coastal Construction and Excavation (3) In addition to the exemptions provided in Section 161.053(11), F.S., the following are exempt from the provisions of Section 161.053, F.S., and this rule chapter: (b) Construction, excavation, and damage or destruction of vegetation conducted by the US Government on lands owned and maintained by the US Government.
 FDEP